cmndcntrlcyber/btpi-cti/docs/user-guide.md

 5. Analyze findings and collect evidence
 6. If a threat is found, create a case in TheHive
 7. Document the hunting process and results
-8. Share findings with the team and in MISP if appropriate
+8. Share findings with the team

-### Threat Intelligence Workflow

-1. Receive or discover new threat intelligence
-2. Create an event in MISP with the details
-3. Add attributes (indicators) to the event
-4. Set the appropriate sharing level
-5. Correlate with existing events
-6. Export to TheHive if action is needed
-7. Create detection rules based on the intelligence
-8. Monitor for matches using GRR or other tools

 ## Tips and Best Practices